Mostafasaad1/rttsa/README.md

-# RT Trajectory Smoothing & Robotic Motion Suite
+# RT Trajectory Smoothing Algorithim

 A comprehensive toolchain for high-performance robotic motion planning, featuring a deterministic C++ S-curve library, a modern PySide6 HMI, and real-time visualization in CoppeliaSim.